PavolGrofcik/LystoX/README.md

-In coclusion we can accept that converting images to different color space such as HSV/LAB has an effect on final prediction.
+In coclusion we can accept that converting images to different color space such as HSV/LAB has an effect on our final prediction.
 It is shown below that training models with these type of images resulted to better score with comparison to the RGB model.
 ## Final segmented T-lymphocytes